gislab-npo/gislab-doc/docs/installation/virtual.rst

 GIS.lab installation takes from 30 minutes to few hours depending on your machine performance and Internet connection speed.

-Run following command in source code directory to power on the Virtual Machine.
+Run following command in source code directory to power on the Virtual Machine providing GIS.lab master (server).
-Everytime ``up`` command is used, ``Vagrantfile`` will is used for configuration.
-If the ``up`` command is run first time, it also run the ``vagrant provision`` command internally used to provision, i.e. install and configure software.

 .. code:: sh

    $ vagrant up

+Everytime ``up`` command is performed, ``Vagrantfile`` will be used for configuration of virtual machine.
+If the ``up`` command is run first time, it also run the ``provision`` command internally used to provision, i.e. install and configure a virtual machine.

 The output should be as follows.